teamwalnut/graphql-ppx/README.md

 schema to optimize parsing performance.
 If you're using a version control system, you don't need to check it in.

-# Limitations

-While `graphql_ppx` covers a large portion of the GraphQL spec, there are still some unsupported areas:

-- Not all GraphQL validations are implemented.
-It will _not_ validate argument types and do other sanity-checking of the queries.
-The fact that a query compiles does not mean that it will pass server-side validation.
-- Fragment support is limited and not 100% safe - because `graphql_ppx` only can perform local reasoning on queries, you can construct queries with fragments that are invalid.

-# Features
+## Features

-- Objects are converted into `Js.t` objects
+- Objects are converted into records
 - Enums are converted into [polymorphic variants](https://2ality.com/2018/01/polymorphic-variants-reasonml.html)
 - Floats, ints, strings, booleans, id are converted into their corresponding native Reason/OCaml types.
-- Custom scalars are parsed as `Js.Json.t`
+- Custom scalars are parsed as `Js.Json.t`, and can be parsed using the `@ppxDecoder` directive
 - Arguments with input objects
 - Using `@skip` and `@include` will force non-optional fields to become optional.